 Deploying ArcGIS Server or ArcGIS Enterprise on Amazon Web Services (AWS) allows you to take advantage of the convenience and scalability of the cloud environment to host your web services.
 End users can use these web services in applications on their local devices or in other applications in the cloud.

 As an administrator of an ArcGIS deployment on AWS, you need to be sure publishers can create the services end users need.
 Some services can be published from local or web clients, copying data at the time of publication.
-In some cases, though, you may need to transfer GIS data over the Internet to locations in the cloud.
-This topic lists some options for publishing and copying data, how to transfer data to AWS when required, and where you can store data on AWS.
+In some cases, though, you may need to transfer GIS data over the internet to locations in the cloud.
+This page lists some options for publishing and copying data, how to transfer data to AWS when required, and where you can store data on AWS.
 It also discusses some factors that affect data transfer time.

 Take advantage of web interfaces

 ArcGIS Server Manager and the ArcGIS Enterprise portal are both accessed through a web browser.
 That means you can sign in to these applications from your local desktop without having to log on to the Amazon Elastic Compute Cloud (EC2) instances on AWS.